 Ready to become a licensed general contractor in California, but not exactly sure where to start?

 I get it.
-When I was researching this article, I came across hundreds of Google search results for becoming a contractor in California.
-A lot of them had conflicting advice - and one website had a 1000+ page guide on how to get a contractor’s license.
+When I was researching this article, I came across hundreds of Google search results for getting a California contractors license.
+A lot of them had conflicting advice - and one website had a 1,000+ page guide on how to get a contractor’s license.

 It’s enough to make you wonder: Do you really need to get a general contractor license in CA to start working on construction or home improvement projects?

 If you’re already doing contracting work without a license, it might seem like you don’t really need one right away.
 And according to California state law, you don’t need a contractor’s license if you’re working on a project that doesn’t cost more than $500 in labor + materials.

 But if you don’t have a California contractors license, you’re missing out on a lot of work.
 We’re talking about high-end residential projects, commercial properties, and anything else where a customer might prefer to work with someone who has a contractor’s license.

 If you’re wondering why it makes such a difference, think about it from your client’s perspective: they’re asking you to work on their home or their business property.
 That’s why they have a really strong interest in making sure they’re hiring the best contractor for the job.
 A contractor’s license: